2017 Spring School Tours

 Session II : We will take a walk into the orchards to see fruit blossoms and the bees pollinating them.
 A study of the blossoms is done in an age-appropriate manner – younger children will identify the pollen, while older children will dissect and name parts of the flower.
 We will then have a lesson on the amazing beehive society, followed by an engaging hands-on activity where your classroom will be transformed into an active beehive and the students can act out each role.

 About The Farm

 We have been operating Montgomery Place Orchards for the past 28 years.
 We grow apples, peaches, raspberries, tomatoes, grapes, apricots, plums, pears, and an assortment of other produce.
 We sell everything we grow solely through our farm market.

 We have been offering school tours like this for 23 years and think that we have refined it to a really great program that kindergarten and 1st grade children really respond to.
 In 2014, we had over 1100 students and 550 parents/teachers from 20 schools visit.

 We do our best to fit in as many groups as possible during the peak apple blossom period.
 However, tours always rely on good weather.
 Should your tour need to be postponed due to rain, we like to reschedule later in the season when we can work with raspberry and strawberry blossoms.

-If you have any questions, or to schedule a tour, call 845.758.6338 and ask for Talea, or email us at email@example.com.
+If you have any further questions, please call us at 845.758.6338 and ask for Talea, or email us at firstname.lastname@example.org.